 - Increased risk of kidney stones in some people

 As you can see, silica for hair growth is very important and you need to make sure that you’re getting adequate amounts of it in your diet.
-Supplements also appear it help some people who are suffering from various health problems and hair thinning.
+Supplements also appear it helps some people who are suffering from various health problems and hair thinning.

 Whether or not you should try taking silica for better hair is entirely up to you.
 It appears to be very safe, and there is little risk of any side effects.
-The margin of safety is also very high, and so experimenting by using silica supplements might be worth a shot.
+The margin of safety is also very high, and so experimenting with using silica supplements might be worth a shot.

 I’ve personally never taken silica before specifically for hair growth, but it is contained in a hair supplement that I use, and I also get plenty in my diet as eating primarily fruits, vegetables, nuts, beans etc.